This psalm is usually classified as an individual lament. Verses 1-18 are a prayer. Verses 19-24 express praise and thanksgiving.

 Some translations use the word idols to translate hebel, which reflects the belief “that no idol is anything in the world, and that there is no other God but one” (1 Corinthians 8: 4; see also Jeremiah 10:3-5, 14-15; Daniel 5:23; Habakkuk 2:18).

-Since idols are illusory rather than real, it seems appropriate to translate hebel as idols.
+Idols are illusory rather than real, but it stretches things to translate hebel as idols.

 “I will be glad and rejoice in your loving kindness (Hebrew: hesed) (v.
 7a).
 The word hesed has a variety of meanings ––lovingkindness, mercy, or faithfulness.
 Yahweh has demonstrated his hesed (loving kindness) by his faithful adherence to the covenant promises.
 Yahweh’s love for humanity is definitely of the “for better, for worse” variety.
 God is in the covenant relationship for the long term.